JetBrains/intellij-plugin-verifier/README.md

     Output format that starts with a `-` (dash) will be suppressed: either from the default set of output formats or from the specified output formats.

+    Examples:

-    For example, `plain,markdown` will enable console output and the Markdown verification reports.
+    * `plain,markdown` will enable console output and the Markdown verification reports.

-    Setting the `-plain` will disable console output but retain the default HTML output.
+    * `-plain` will disable console output, but retain the default HTML output.

 * `-runtime-dir (-r)`